Annapurna in the Monsoon Day 1: An Expedition of Three Sisters

-Soon we stopped for lunch ourselves, at a restaurant along the route painted and sided with blue.
+Soon we stopped for lunch ourselves, at a restaurant painted and sided with blue.
 I had my first dhal bhat there, and fortunately I liked it!
 Nutritious and filling, it would be a staple for the coming days.

-Aside from the hot water and electricity, it was the most charming place I’ve ever stayed.
-I felt as if I was a traveller like the travellers of old, coming up to an inn after a long day’s journey.
+It was the most charming place I'd ever stayed.
+Aside from the hot water and electricity, I felt as if I was a traveller like the travellers of old, coming up to an inn after a long day's journey.
 Just like in fantasy novels and RPG computer games.

 The day had not yet waned.
 We had made good time.
 I sorted myself out, filtered some more drinking water from the bathroom, and went to sit at the balcony.
 There were two other trekkers there with me, English newlyweds on their honeymoon.

 As I rested at the porch overlooking the green fields, Devi climbed up the stairs to bring me a snack from the guesthouse.
 It was a kind of grilled corn, perhaps buttered.
 Very simple - but quite tasty with the sauce of hunger from the day's trek.